vercel/next.js/docs/advanced-features/react-18/streaming.md

 #### Styling

-The Next.js team is still working on support for styled-jsx and CSS modules in streaming SSR.
-Please stay tuned for updates!
+The Next.js team is working on support for `styled-jsx` and CSS modules in streaming SSR.
+Stay tuned for updates.